MorganWilliamson/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.
+Tokens are unique identifiers that are used for authorization, determining what a given user has access to on the site/in the application.

 2. What steps can you take in your web apps to keep your data secure?
+Establishing private routes and utilizing tokens are a great start.
+Further layers of encryption and security can be added to protect data input by a user.

 3. Describe how web servers work.
+Web servers store the content of a website, and deliver the information to a user's browser upon request through HTTP.
+They are external from a user's device.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+POST = Create, GET = Read, PUT/PATCH = Update, DELETE = Delete.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.